UniPassID/UniPass-Wallet-Docs/docs/custom-auth/web-sdk/02-initialization.md

 	}],
 });

 await smartAccount.init({ chainId }); // init with active chain id.
-Notice that the chainId must be included in the `rpcUrlList`.
+Notice that the chainId must be included in the `chainOptions`.
 ```

 :::tip